lastlink/docs-1/1-getting-started/4-configuration.md

 ------

 ### Tables & Inputs
-This is where the magic happens.
 Here you can create new tables and fields, or if managing an existing database, Directus provides intelligent default interfaces based on your datatypes.
-Either way, the real power comes from being able to customize each field's inputs/interface.
+Either way, the real power comes from being able to make broad and granular adjustments to how Directus handles your inputs, interfaces, validation, and visualizations.

 #### Table Options
 * **Hidden:** Determines if the table is hidden (not restricted) from all users.
 This affects the sidebar navigation and table-listing page.